einaros/neopipe/README.md

 .. at which point a web interface should be available at http://localhost:7474/.
 Also any data for that specific Neo4j instance will be put in the current folder's newly created subfolder `neo4j/`.
 If you're coming back to a pre-existing forensic project directory, you'll find that you can continue where you left off.
 Neat and contained.

+See also this thread for examples I slapped together while feverishly developing the tool: https://twitter.com/einaros/status/1029385058078076928

-As for how to use `neopipe` itself: Here's the output from `neopipe -h`:
+As for how to use `neopipe` yourseelf: Here's the output from `neopipe -h`:

 ```
 Usage: neopipe [options]